Hydnum repandum: Habitat and distribution

 H. repandum is a mycorrhizal fungus.
 The fruit bodies grow singly, scattered, or in groups on the ground or in leaf litter in both coniferous and deciduous forests.
 They can also grow in fairy rings.
 Fruiting occurs from summer to autumn.
-The species is widely distributed in Europe and is one of the most common of the tooth fungi.
-In Europe, it has been listed as a vulnerable species in the Red Data Lists of the Netherlands, Belgium, and Germany; Sweden lists it as being of Least Concern.
-H. repandum does not occur in Canada, but two related species do: H. washingtonianum and H. subolympicum.
+It is one of the most common of the tooth fungi.

+The species is widely distributed in Europe, where, it has been listed as a vulnerable species in the Red Data Lists of the Netherlands, Belgium, and Germany; Sweden lists it as being of Least Concern.
+The species is found in the Pacific Northwest and Rocky Mountains, and with oaks in eastern North America.
+It does not occur in Canada, but two related species do: H. washingtonianum and H. subolympicum.

 Uses

 Nutrition

 Dried H. repandum is 56% carbohydrates, 4% fat, and 20% protein.
 In a 100 gram reference amount, several dietary minerals are high in content, especially copper and manganese.
 Major fatty acids include palmitic acid (16%), stearic acid (1%), oleic acid (26%), linoleic acid (48%), and linolenic acid (20%).
 Mycosterol is present.